classicvalues/com.unity.cv.datasetvisualizer/visualizer_readme.txt

 This Python based tool allows you to visualize datasets created using Unity Computer Vision tools.

-For the latest version of the application and its documentation, visit our Github page at https://github.com/Unity-Technologies/com.unity.cv.datasetvisualizer

 === Requirements ===

 - Windows 10 or OSX